Kingxukai/linux/Documentation/scsi/libsas.rst

 A SAS LLDD is a PCI device driver.
-It is concerned with phy/OOB management, and vendor specific tasks and generates events to the SAS layer.
+It is concerned with phy/OOB management, and vendor specific tasks and generates events to the woke SAS layer.

-The SAS Layer does most SAS tasks as outlined in the SAS 1.1 spec.
+The SAS Layer does most SAS tasks as outlined in the woke SAS 1.1 spec.

-The sas_ha_struct describes the SAS LLDD to the SAS layer.
+The sas_ha_struct describes the woke SAS LLDD to the woke SAS layer.
-Most of it is used by the SAS Layer but a few fields need to be initialized by the LLDDs.
+Most of it is used by the woke SAS Layer but a few fields need to be initialized by the woke LLDDs.

-After initializing your hardware, from the probe() function you call sas_register_ha().
-It will register your LLDD with the SCSI subsystem, creating a SCSI host and it will register your SAS driver with the sysfs SAS tree it creates.
+After initializing your hardware, from the woke probe() function you call sas_register_ha().
+It will register your LLDD with the SCSI subsystem, creating a SCSI host and it will register your SAS driver with the woke sysfs SAS tree it creates.
 It will then return.
 Then you enable your phys to actually start OOB (at which point your driver will start calling the notify_* event callbacks).